exlskills/course-advanced-skills-for-front-end-developer/00_Journey From Coder to Top Front End Developer/01_Front End Development Technological Challendges/02_The CPU Hog/index.md

 ## Why Browser Needs CPU

-The browser is a program that (1) converts HTML/CSS sent from the website into screen pixels (whatever the video card/screen driver need to do their work) and (2) runs other programs that the website submits to it in the form of JavaScript (JS).
+The browser is a program that
+- (1) converts HTML/CSS sent from the website into screen pixels (whatever the video card/screen driver need to do their work) and
+- (2) runs other programs that the website submits to it in the form of JavaScript (JS)

 So, if the website pushes lots of JS code to the browser, the latter is going to get busy cranking through the device’s resources and energy.
 Here comes a great analogy coined in the software industry between JS and environmental pollutants accelerating global warming.